Data Dashboard

 Animal slaughtering and processing accounted for about 30% of food and beverage manufacturing sales, followed by “other food manufacturing,” a catchall category that covers all kinds of snacks and processed food, and bakeries.

-Data sources: U.S. Bureau of Labor Statistics, Quarterly Census of Employment and Wages; U.S. Census Bureau Nonemployer Statistics; U.S. Department of Agriculture Census of Agriculture.
-Note: This dashboard does not include number of farms.
+Data sources: U.S. Bureau of Labor Statistics, Quarterly Census of Employment and Wages and U.S. Census Bureau Nonemployer Statistics.

-Data sources: U.S. Bureau of Labor Statistics, Quarterly Census of Employment and Wages; U.S. Census Bureau Nonemployer Statistics; U.S. Department of Agriculture Census of Agriculture.
+Data sources: U.S. Bureau of Labor Statistics, Quarterly Census of Employment and Wages and U.S. Census Bureau Nonemployer Statistics.

-Food services and drinking places—all types of restaurants, caterers, bars, and vending machine operators—account for about 65% of food system jobs in Rhode Island.
-Jobs in this category increased from 37,485 in 2002, to 45,668 in 2018.
-Data for snack and nonalcoholic beverage bars (e.g., coffee shops) was missing in 2019, and then the COVID-19 pandemic disproportionately impacted food service workers in 2020.
+Food services and drinking places—all types of restaurants, caterers, bars, and vending machine operators—account for 65.5% of food system jobs in Rhode Island.
+Jobs in this category increased from 37,485 in 2002, to 46,389 in 2023.
+Data for snack and nonalcoholic beverage bars (e.g., coffee shops) was missing in 2019, 2022, and 2023.
+The COVID-19 pandemic disproportionately impacted food service workers in 2020.
 From 2018 to 2020, over 10,000 Rhode Island food service workers, particularly at full-service restaurants, lost their jobs.
-Employment has subsequently increased in 2022 as COVID restrictions have been removed.
+Employment subsequently increased in 2022 as COVID restrictions have been removed.

-Data sources: U.S. Bureau of Labor Statistics, Quarterly Census of Employment and Wages; U.S. Census Bureau Nonemployer Statistics; U.S. Department of Agriculture Census of Agriculture.
+Data sources: U.S. Bureau of Labor Statistics, Quarterly Census of Employment and Wages and U.S. Census Bureau Nonemployer Statistics.

 For reasons that are not obvious in the data source, employment at supermarkets and other grocery stores dramatically increased from 2006 to 2007.
 From 2007 onward, more than 12,000 people have been employed at grocery and liquor stores.

-Data sources: U.S. Bureau of Labor Statistics, Quarterly Census of Employment and Wages; U.S. Census Bureau Nonemployer Statistics; U.S. Department of Agriculture Census of Agriculture.
+Data sources: U.S. Bureau of Labor Statistics, Quarterly Census of Employment and Wages and U.S. Census Bureau Nonemployer Statistics.

-Food and beverage manufacturing employment steadily increased from 3,928 in 2002, to 4,931 in 2022.
+Food and beverage manufacturing employment steadily increased from 3,928 in 2002, to 4,954 in 2023.
 Food and beverage manufacturing jobs are generally desirable because they tend to pay more than retail food jobs.
 Manufactured local food products, like Tilted Barn Brewery or Brickley’s Ice Cream, also contribute to the brand recognition of the state.
-The number of food and beverage manufacturing businesses in Rhode Island increased from 259 in 2002, to 379 in 2022.
+The number of food and beverage manufacturing businesses in Rhode Island increased from 259 in 2002, to 417in 2023.

-Data sources: U.S. Bureau of Labor Statistics, Quarterly Census of Employment and Wages; U.S. Census Bureau Nonemployer Statistics; U.S. Department of Agriculture Census of Agriculture.
+Data sources: U.S. Bureau of Labor Statistics, Quarterly Census of Employment and Wages and U.S. Census Bureau Nonemployer Statistics.

-Data sources: U.S. Bureau of Labor Statistics, Quarterly Census of Employment and Wages; U.S. Census Bureau Nonemployer Statistics; U.S. Department of Agriculture Census of Agriculture.
+Data sources: U.S. Bureau of Labor Statistics, Quarterly Census of Employment and Wages and U.S. Census Bureau Nonemployer Statistics.

 Estimating food production employment and businesses is challenging.
 The Census of Agriculture, conducted every five years, identifies the number of farms, producers, and hired farm workers.
 The New England Field Office of the USDA National Statistics Service supplies estimated values for the intervening years.
 It is also the case that most Rhode Island farmers have another job that contributes to household income.
 Employment data from the Bureau of Labor Statistics and the various state departments of labor is available every year, but it rarely captures employment information for businesses without a payroll.
 This means that most, but not all, farm and fishing businesses are not included in their employment estimates.
 Nonemployer data for businesses with no employees is also available every year, and this is where our best guess for fishery employment and businesses come from.